How To Reduce Calcium Hardness In a Spa Pool

 How To Raise Water Hardness In A Spa Pool

-Once your water has been tested and the results show a low water hardness, you can raise your water hardness by adding calcium to the water.
-Spa pools require a specific type of calcium called calcium chloride, which can be found in most calcium hardness increasers.
+Once your water has been tested and the results show a low water hardness, you can increase hardness by adding calcium chloride, a common calcium hardness increaser.
+Here’s how to do it:

-How To Lower Water Hardness In A spa pool
+How To Lower Water Hardness In A Hot Tub or Spa Pool

 Back to top